 Call me Kate.
 My husband Gabe and I live on the East Coast with the six children in our modern-day Brady Bunch: Simon, Sara, Caden, Amy, Lottie and Jack.
 Our blended family of eight lives on our suburban mini-farm with our French bulldog Miller, six hens, and various other assorted pets (today, a hamster and a colony of bees.
 There’s a campaign underway for parakeets, but I digress).

 Follow us on Facebook, Twitter, and Instagram for the latest on our blended stepfamily adventures, up to the minute hilarity, and tips and tricks for families of all kinds.
 Need help?
-Submit a question to the weekly Ask Kate column or check out the humongous collection of divorced and blended family resources on Pinterest.
+Explore the highly-acclaimed courses I offer, or subscribe below for exclusive access, savings, and free tips!

 My writing has a home here, but pops up all over the web.
 That may be why you think you know us!